mlr-archive/wiki-old/GSOC-2015:-Improving-mlr's-visualisations.md

 mlr is a powerful package for general-purpose machine learning in R. Read more details on it here and in its tutorial: https://github.com/berndbischl/mlr

-There are already a number of functions for plotting various objects created by mlr, e.g. for predictions of learners described in the tutorial [here](http://berndbischl.github.io/mlr/tutorial/html/predict/index.html).
+There are already a number of functions for plotting various objects created by mlr, e.g., for predictions of learners described in the tutorial [here](http://berndbischl.github.io/mlr/tutorial/html/predict/index.html#visualizing-the-prediction).
 These functions are mostly based on `ggplot`, although there is integration with [ViperCharts](http://viper.ijs.si/) as well.

 This project aims to extend mlr's visualisation capabilities.
 This will facilitate a number of things that are beneficial to the community: